codiga/doc.codiga.io/docs/branches.md

 ## Default branch

-When the default branch is not set, Codiga uses the default branch of your repository, similar to which branch would be have checked out when you run `git clone <url-of-repository>`.
+When the default branch is not set, Codiga uses the default branch of your repository, similar to which branch would be checked out when you run `git clone <url-of-repository>`.

 For GitHub and Bitbucket accounts, the default branch used for push notifications